Conestoga Road

 Conestoga Road, also called "Conestoga Pike" or "Allegheny Path", is a historic road dating from at least 1684 in what is now the U.S. state of Pennsylvania.
 It starts as Allegheny Avenue in Philadelphia to the west through Morgantown, Harrisburg and west towards the Allegheny Valley.
-Originally the road was a walking path that was 12-18 inches in width.
+Originally the road was a walking path that was 12–18 inches in width.
 During the era of horse drawn Conestoga wagons, the road was widened.
 During most of its existence as a turnpike, it served as the alternate route to the Lancaster Pike and Ridge Road (present day Pennsylvania Route 23).
 The route gained notoriety as the shortest route from Philadelphia to Harrisburg.

 Route description

 From Philadelphia, the road follows modern-day Montgomery Avenue through Wynnewood, Ardmore, and Haverford.
 In Haverford, Conestoga Road then follows Old Lancaster Road in Bryn Mawr where it is briefly concurrent with Lancaster Avenue (then called “the turnpike”) and follows Old Lancaster Road again past the Bryn Mawr Hospital to County Line Road, where it becomes Conestoga Road.
-In St. David’s, the road merges again with Lancaster Avenue before splitting back off as East and West Conestoga Road in Devon.
+In modern day Wayne, the road merges again with Lancaster Avenue before splitting back off as East and West Conestoga Road in Devon.
 The road merges back onto Old Lancaster Road and eventually back to Lancaster Avenue (Lancaster Pike) near the Daylesford train station.
 The road today is discontinuous at this point due to the road being useless between Berwyn and East Whiteland Township where today it traverses many local roads.
 Conestoga Road continues as Pennsylvania Route 401 until Elverson.

 From Elverson, the road continues to Harrisburg and the Allegheny Valley according to sources.
 As a turnpike, the road was the fourth in Pennsylvania.
 Routing-wise, the road bypassed the town of Lancaster.